jval1972/xGreed/README.md

 XGreed needs data that the DOS installer produces:
 * GREED.BLO file (data)
 * All *.mod & *.s3m files (music)
 * You can optionally copy the MOVIES folder of the original CD with the *.fli files (animations).
+These files must be placed in the same folder as xGreed.exe.

 ## Downloads
 [version 1.0.1.20 (20200626 - win32)](https://sourceforge.net/projects/xgreed/files/xGreed%201.0/xGreed_1.0.1.20_bin.zip/download)